CatalistaPOO/CatalistaPOO/README.md

 ## 🗣️ **Languages**
 - Spanish: Nativo/Bilingüe
 - English: A bit limited
 - Italian: Good enough for work
+- French: Too limited, but it is what it is...

 ## 📚 **Education**
 - **Centro de Referencia Nacional en Desarrollo Informático y Comunicaciones (Getafe)**: